top of page

 AI Overview

-We provide services such as IT Support for Financial Services, support for Professional Service companies and more.
-We help businesses of all sizes to harness the power of artificial intelligence, integrating AI-driven solutions such as Microsoft Copilot to improve efficiency, decision-making, and customer experiences.
-AI is transforming industries, with adoption rates soaring and businesses increasingly relying on AI-powered automation, analytics, and personalisation to stay competitive.
+We provide services such as IT Support for Financial Services, support for Professional Services, and more.
+We help businesses of all sizes harness the power of artificial intelligence, integrating AI-driven solutions like Microsoft Copilot to boost efficiency, improve decision-making, and elevate customer experiences.
+AI is transforming industries at speed, with adoption now mainstream across business functions — from automation and analytics to personalisation and digital commerce.

-AI adoption is at an all-time high, with 72% of organisations using AI in at least one business function.
-Marketing and sales have seen the most significant growth, as businesses leverage AI for customer engagement, predictive analytics, and automated campaigns.
-In financial services, 84% of executives believe AI will be critical to their success within the next two years.
+AI adoption is at an all-time high, with 78% of organisations using AI in at least one business function.
+Marketing, sales, and service operations are among the fastest-growing areas, as businesses deploy AI for customer engagement, predictive analytics, and automated campaigns.
+On average, organisations now use AI in three business functions, showing how quickly the technology is moving from pilots to widespread deployment.

-As AI-powered automation expands, businesses must stay ahead of emerging trends to remain competitive.
-The AI revolution is here, and companies that embrace it will unlock new opportunities, drive innovation, and redefine the way they operate.
+As AI-powered automation expands, staying ahead of emerging trends is no longer optional — it’s essential.
+The AI revolution is here, and businesses that embrace it will unlock new opportunities, drive innovation, and redefine the way they operate.

 AI Trends 2024